Spanish orthography: The letter Y

 The letter y is consistently used in the consonantal value.
 The use of the letter y for a vowel or a semivowel is very restricted.
 The diphthongs ai, ei, oi are usually written ay, ey, oy at the end of words (e.g. hay, ley, voy), though exceptions occur in loanwords (e.g. bonsái, agnusdéi) and in Chilean voseo forms (e.g. estái, hablabai).
-The spelling uy is used at the end of some words, where it is pronounced as a falling diphthong, such as cocuy; the word muy may also be pronounced with a raising diphthong.
+The spelling uy is used at the end of some words, where it is pronounced as a falling diphthong, such as cocuy; the word muy may also be pronounced with a rising diphthong.
 The letter y is conserved in rarely used encliticized verbal forms like doyte, haylas (it is more normal to say te doy, las hay).
 The letter y is used for the vowel //i// in the conjunction y and in some acronyms, like pyme (from pequeña y mediana empresa).
 Otherwise, y for a vowel or semivowel occurs only in some archaically spelled proper names and their derivations: Guaymas, guaymeño, and also fraybentino (from Fray Bentos with regular usage of y in a word-final diphthong).
 Derivatives of foreign proper names also conserve y: taylorismo, from Taylor.